asiermarques/Notes/leadership-and-management-books.md

 This is a curated list of books about engineering management

-> I'm using GoodReads to save and maintain [a list of managemente books](https://www.goodreads.com/review/list/11992975?shelf=it-management) that I'm continuously discovering and find interesting.
+> I'm using GoodReads to save and maintain [a list of managemente books](https://www.goodreads.com/review/list/11992975?shelf=it-management) that I'm continuously discovering and I found interesting.

 ## Must-reads